sourmash-bio/sourmash/doc/sourmash-internals.md

 Per our discussion in [Irber et al., 2022](https://www.biorxiv.org/content/10.1101/2022.01.11.475838v2), FracMinHash sketches can always be compared by downsampling to the max of the two scaled values.
-(This is not always true of sketches stored in indexed collections, e.g. SBTs; see [sourmash#1799](https://github.com/sourmash-bio/sourmash/issues/1799).)
+(This is not always indexed collections of sketches, e.g. SBTs; see [sourmash#1799](https://github.com/sourmash-bio/sourmash/issues/1799).)

 In practice, sourmash does all necessary downsampling dynamically, but returns the original sketches.
 This means that (for example) you can